 So now for a quick intro to the major paint finishes and where best to use them…

 The downside of this paint is that it can be pretty high maintenance.
 It’s easily marked which means it’s not so great for rooms where there’s high footfall such as a living room or hallway.
 It’s best saved for larger, quieter rooms like a grown-up bedroom where there’s less risk of ‘bumping’ into a wall or the woodwork.
 Keep pets, kids and clumsy adults well away!
-If you do use the wood version on furniture or bannisters, be sure to finish it off with a coat of matt varnish to protect it.
+If you do use it on wooden furniture or bannisters, be sure to finish it off with a coat of matt varnish to protect it.

 Paint like a Pro, in summary…